Healthy Homes Assessment Greenmeadows

 What We Do

-As building inspectors we deal with all the aspects of expert home inspects.
-We are there to make sure you make the right choice when it comes to purchasing your next property.
+As building inspectors we handle all aspects that come with professional house examinations.
+We are there to ensure that you make the correct choice when it comes to buying your next home.

-We are serious about your investment and conduct comprehensive inspections so you won’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the enjoyable aspects of owning or purchasing an house.
+We take your investment seriously We will conduct detailed examinations to ensure that you don’t be faced with any costly or unexpected surprises meaning you can relax and focus on the fun aspects of owning or purchasing the house.

-We specialise in a range of services to make sure you are completely updated on the condition of any property you may be thinking of buying or selling in addition to other services.
+We offer a wide range of solutions to ensure that you are fully informed of the condition of any property that you might be contemplating buying or selling in addition to other solutions.

-With our systematic approach to your inspection of your home and the latest software technology with digital photos embedded into your Report, you are able to actually see any issues discovered.
-With our detailed report, it’s no wonder that we have so many clients who recommend our service to family and acquaintances.
+We have a systematic approach to your inspection of your home and the latest in technology for software that incorporates digital images into your report, you can actually see any issues that may be found.
+Thanks to our detailed reporting it’s no wonder we get so many clients recommending our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports